-This report has attempted a cross-case analysis of the main findings as emerged from four casestudies on migration.
-Adopting a 'thin constructivist' methodology, these latter have tried to explore the security understanding as applied to irregular flows heading to Europe as well as the security governance processes unfolded.
+This report has proposed a cross-case analysis of the main findings as emerged from four casestudies on migration.
+Adopting a 'thin constructivist' methodology, these latter have tried to explore the security understanding applied to irregular flows heading to Europe as well as the security governance processes unfolded.

 Section one has introduced migration as a security issue, investigating the modalities and the timing of the construction of this security field.
-In addition, the case-studies analyzed have been briefly presented to stress their relevance for the construction process abovementioned.
+In addition, the case-studies analyzed have been briefly presented to stress their relevance for the construction of process abovementioned.
+The case-study on North African countries has informed about the impact that irregular migration as a priority issue has exerted on relations with third countries on the Southern shore of the Mediterranean Sea.
 The case-study on Libya has provided with insights about how cooperation patterns have been molded to counter irregular migration towards Europe, and through Italy.
-The case-study on North Africa countries has informed about the impact that irregular migration as a priority issue has exerted on relations with third countries on the Southern shore of the Mediterranean Sea.
-The South-eastern gate has informed about how irregular migration is increasingly perceived as a challenge affecting the stability of the state and of its functions, especially when this latter has structural weaknesses and when other factors contribute to producing a climate of insecurity.
-Also, it has motivated the rationale behind inserting migration as a paramount chapter to be broadly discussed in relations with Turkey, from where most of the flows to Greece transit.
-US-EU cooperation has emphasized that the need to cooperate on the matter has arisen from a joint acknowledgment that common transnational challenges could not be dealt with alone, which implied that migration, among others, was considered as such a risk.
-Indeed, the terrorist events in the US and the EU added to the security dimension attributed to mobility.
+The South-eastern gate has informed about how irregular migration is increasingly perceived as a challenge affecting state stability and its functions, especially when this latter has structural weaknesses and when other factors contribute to producing a climate of insecurity.
+US-EU cooperation has emphasized that the need to cooperate on the matter has arisen from a joint acknowledgment that common transnational challenges could not be dealt with alone.
+The terrorist events in the US and the EU added to the security dimension attributed to mobility.